Nazi birthing centres for foreign workers: Nazi policy

 The mortality of the Zivil- und Ostarbeiter babies was very high on average, exceeding 50 percent regardless of circumstances.
 It is estimated that between 1943 and 1945 some 100,000 infants of slave labourers from Poland and the Soviet Union were killed by forced abortion or by calculated neglect after birth in Germany.
 By other estimates, up to 200,000 children might have died.
 A German general and NSDAP government official, Erich Hilgenfeldt, while inspecting some of those locations was troubled by what he saw.
-He reported that the children were dying in an unnecessarily slow, tortuous process lasting for months, due to inadequate food rations:
+He reported that the children were dying in an unnecessarily slow, torturous process lasting for months, due to inadequate food rations:

 At the Waltrop-Holthausen birth and abortion camp, 1,273 infants were purposely left to die in the so-called baby-hut and then simply checked off as stillborn.
-Historians believe that it was Himmler himself who intentionally gave these "assembly stations", a pompous name of the nursing homes for the non-German children, while all along planning their mass murder known euphemistically as "the special treatment" (Sonderbehandlung).
+Historians believe that it was Himmler himself who intentionally gave these "assembly stations", a pompous name of the nursing homes for the non-German children, while planning their mass murder known euphemistically as "the special treatment" (Sonderbehandlung).
 The immediate reason for the local Gestapo to insist on setting up so many of these institutions was that pregnant German women absolutely refused to enter the facilities where the Ostarbeiter women were taken.
 According to the last decree of Reichsführer-SS in this matter, signed on 27 July 1943, foreign mothers who were unable to get back to work after giving birth were to be exterminated along with their babies.

 The killing wards for the Zivil- und Ostarbeiter children, including their intentionally misdiagnosed mothers (usually as being "mentally ill"), were established at the Bavarian state hospital at Kaufbeuren and its branch at Irsee.
 They continued to function as euthanasia centres for 33 days after the end of the war until discovery by American troops on 29 May 1945.